Auction

 and for reducing the incidence of inherent diseases.
 A hobbyist breeder

 chinchilla.
-Standards are the backbone of quality!!!
+Standards are the backbone of quality.

-Generation" Ebonies
+Ebonies

 an ebony chinchilla that is, for example, "7th generation ebony."